SynthstromAudible/DelugeFirmware/docs/community_features.md

       render the OLED screen, it is of more limited use.
 * `Enable KB View Sidebar Menu Exit (EXIT)`
     * When On, while in the `SETTINGS` or `SOUND` menu of `KEYBOARD VIEW`, pressing the top left sidebar pad will immediately exit the menu.
+* `Enable Launch Event Playhead (PLAY)`
+    * When On, a red and white playhead will be rendered in Song Grid and Performance Views that let's you know that a maximum of one bar (16 notes) is remaining before a clip or section launch event is scheduled to occur.

 ## 6. Sysex Handling